Trusted WordPress tutorials, when you need them most.

 If you’re a photographer, then WordPress is a great way to show off your work.
 It has tons of beautiful themes for WordPress photographers and plugins that can help promote your images, build your brand, and even get more customers.

-However, by default WordPress won’t show any of your exchangeable image file format (EXIF) tags such as the camera manufacturer and model, resolution and exposure, and the location and time the photo was taken.
+However, there is a big drawback you may have already noticed.
+By default, WordPress doesn’t show any of your exchangeable image file format (EXIF) tags, such as the camera manufacturer and model, resolution and exposure, and the location and time the photo was taken.

 EXIF tags are also useful if you’re running a photography blog, as they can help readers learn more about your photos.